StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 resources: https://sanctionsmap.eu/#/main,

-USA and New York State can be separately blocked.
+USA can be also blocked separatly.

 ## Permaweb
 Arweave is on testnet, the testweave docker is required to use it!